 How does mortgage work when moving house?

 When moving house, understanding how your mortgage deal works is essential to ensure a smooth transition.
 If you’re tied to a current mortgage, you may wonder whether it’s possible to break it early without facing heavy penalties.
 So, How does mortgage work when moving house In some cases, you might be able to transfer your mortgage deal to the new property, but other times, you may need to pay off the existing loan and secure a new one.
-Additionally, refinancing could help you secure a lower interest rate, making the process more financially favorable.
+Additionally, refinancing could help you secure a lower interest rate, making the process more financially favourable.
 Understanding these factors can help you make informed decisions when relocating.

 How does mortgage work when moving house In Dubai?